 Three common defenses are:

-4573.5 PC only prohibits a person from bringing contraband into a jail or prison.
-Therefore, it is always a defense for an accused to show that while he may have brought something into a jail, it was not contraband
+4573.5 PC only prohibits bringing contraband into a jail or prison.
+Therefore, it is always a defense to show that while you may have brought something into a jail, it was not contraband

-Please recall that a defendant is only guilty under this statute if he knowingly brought contraband into a jail/prison.
-An accused, therefore, cannot be guilty of a crime if he did not know he was bringing contraband into prison.
+You are only guilty under this statute if you knowingly brought contraband into a jail/prison.
+Therefore, you cannot be guilty of a crime if you did not know you were bringing contraband into prison.

-Duress is a legal defense in which an accused basically says: “He made me do it.”
-The defense applies to the very limited situation in which a person commits a crime (here, bringing contraband into prison), because somebody threatened to kill him if the crime was not committed.
+Duress is a legal defense in which you basically say: “He made me do it.”
+The defense applies to the very limited situation in which you commit a crime (here, bringing contraband into prison), because somebody threatened to kill you if the crime was not committed.

 A violation of PC 4573.5 is a felony under California law.3